Corneal Transplant

 What does my cornea do in my eye?

-Your cornea acts as a window for the colored part of your eye, the iris.
+Your cornea acts as a tranparent window for your eye.
 It’s made up of five tissue layers.
 Damage or disease can compromise the shape and clarity of your cornea, leaving you with blurry vision.

 In cases where cornea problems interfere with your vision significantly, you may need a cornea transplant to replace some or all of your corneal tissue.